Amazon Flex is only something I recently discovered and also talked about in my 8 ways to make money with Amazon post.

 That’s because some of the work I may have done six months, a year, or two years ago, still pays me today.

-If you’d rather be making money online, than making deliveries for Amazon, you can start learning here.
+If you’d rather be making money online, than making deliveries for Amazon, you can start learning here for free.

 All the best,